Jesper-Hustad/STUN-server/README.md

 ## Documentation
-Read trough the [Documentation](https://jesper-hustad.github.io/STUN-server/docs/index.html) for a better understanding of the inner workings of the code.
+Read trough the [Documentation](https://jesper-hustad.github.io/STUN-server/docs/index.html) here for a better understanding of the inner workings of the code.

 ## External dependencies